LucasHJin/obsidian-notes/6 - Full Notes/University/cs145 - Building A λ-calculus Interpreter.md

 	- Must be a variable (`x`), application `(e1 e2)` or abstraction `(lambda (x) e)`
 - Can create 3 structures to store info for each of these
 - **Steps:**
-	- parsing, using match
+	- *parsing, using match*
-	- dealing with “outermost” interpreting
+		- Like an AST:
-	- substituting
+			- Application is root node
-	- dealing with “inner” interpreting
+			- Then it goes to abstraction / variable under it
-	- combining everything together
+				- And under variable is the actual values
 ```racket
 (define-struct Var (id) #:transparent)
 (define-struct App (fst snd) #:transparent)